-The Redwing is largely a winter visitor to the UK only, though a very small number of pairs now nest in the northern third of Scotland.
+The Redwing is largely a winter visitor to the UK only, though a very small number of pairs now breed in the northern third of Scotland.
 In the winter months Redwings are often seen in large flocks which also include the larger Fieldfare.
 A member of the thrush family, the Redwing is a highly attractive bird with a speckled breast much like that of the Song Thrush, a distinct cream stripe above the eye and a less distinct one below.
 However, it is the chestnut-red flush on the underwing that helps make identifying this bird an easy job.
-In gardens, the species is normally only seen in harsh winter conditions when fields are frozen or covered in snow, and when they do come to gardens they’ll be after berries and including on ornamental shrubs such as pyracantha.
+Male and female Redwings look essentially the same.
+In gardens, the Redwing is normally only seen in harsh winter conditions when fields are frozen or covered in snow, and when they do come to gardens they’ll be after berries and including on ornamental shrubs such as pyracantha.

 What sound does a Redwing make?